animatedmax/spring-data-geode/src/main/markdown/reference/data.md

 <div class="paragraph">

-However, whether you are using {data-store-name} in a standalone environment with an Open Source JTA Transaction Management implementation that supports "*Last Resource*", or a managed environment (e.g. Java EE AS such as WAS), {sdg-name} has you covered.
+However, whether you are using GemFire in a standalone environment with an Open Source JTA Transaction Management implementation that supports "*Last Resource*", or a managed environment (e.g. Java EE AS such as WAS), Spring Data for GemFire has you covered.

 </div>

 <div class="paragraph">

-There are a series of steps you must complete to properly use {data-store-name} as a "*Last Resource*" in a JTA transaction involving more than 1 transactional resource.
-Additionally, there can only be 1 non-XA compliant resource (e.g. {data-store-name}) in such an arrangement.
+There are a series of steps you must complete to properly use GemFire as a "*Last Resource*" in a JTA transaction involving more than 1 transactional resource.
+Additionally, there can only be 1 non-XA compliant resource (e.g. GemFire) in such an arrangement.

 </div>

 <div class="paragraph">

-1\) First, you must complete Steps 1-4 in {data-store-name}'s
+1\) First, you must complete Steps 1-4 in GemFire's documentation {apache-geode-docs}/developing/transactions/JTA_transactions.html#concept_csy_vfb_wk\[here\].
-documentation
-{apache-geode-docs}/developing/transactions/JTA_transactions.html#concept_csy_vfb_wk\[here\].